rtcharity/resources.eahub.org/content/tips/community-health.md

 This <a target="_blank" href="https://docs.google.com/document/d/1St9CcUKWaFMRkeGAEmi1nIqrzXia5VFG8hp0YZUvvlU/edit#">excellent guide</a> by Julia Wise of CEA outlines some of the main considerations on being welcoming, and is the first resource to read.

-It is also well worth watching Julia's <a target="_blank" href="https://www.youtube.com/embed/SfXJ7MUjeLg">EAGxAustralia talk</a> from 2019 on building a diverse, welcoming, and healthy community.
+It is also well worth watching Julia's <a target="_blank" href="https://www.youtube.com/embed/SfXJ7MUjeLg">EAGxAustralia talk</a> from 2019 on building a diverse, welcoming, and healthy community (38 minutes).

 <div class="textAlignCenter">
 <iframe class="article_video"